What is a mental health court?

 Adherence to a strict plan is mandatory.

 An individualized treatment and supervision plan is developed and must be approved by the court for the participant, who must agree to all court terms and conditions.
 It is a rigorous program, requiring adherence to an intensive community-based treatment plan based on the Forensic ACT model.
 Particpants in the beginning phases of the program are required to have weekly court appearances, frequent substance abuse testing (urine analysis and BA?), daily contact with case managers, mandatory groups, and curfews.
-Community-based treatment is provided by the Mental Health Court Treatment Team, comprised of staff from Arapahoe/Douglas Mental Health Network Court probation staff.
+Community-based treatment is provided by the Wellness Court Treatment Team, comprised of staff from Arapahoe/Douglas Mental Health Network Court probation staff.

 Why is housing so important?